MicrosoftDocs/sql-docs/docs/carbon/insight-widgets.md

 ---
 # Manage servers and databases with Insight widgets in Carbon

-Carbon's support for creating Insight widgets takes the SQL queries you use to monitor servers & databases, and easily visualize the results with charts and graphs on a customizable monitoring dashboard.
+Insight widgets take the SQL queries you use to monitor servers & databases, and turns them into insightful visualizations.

-- **Manage with insights**: view at-a-glance insights of your servers and databases, drill into more details then launch a management action.
+Insights are customizable charts and graphs that you add to server and database monitoring dashboards.
+View at-a-glance insights of your servers and databases, then drill into more details, and launch management actions that you define.
-- **Build insights tailored to your own needs**: share with community or leverage community efforts via insight widget extensions.
-- **Build insight widget using your most familiar language**: T-SQL or pgSQL

-You can build your own server and database manage dashboards like the following example:
+You can build even better server and database management dashboards than the following example:

 ![database dashboard](media/insight-widgets/database-dashboard.png)

-Insight widgets in Carbon utilize many open source projects.

-**Visualization**

-Chart.js through an Angular.JS module is the underlying open source project that powers up Carbon's insight visualizations.
-Hence, Carbon shares similar concepts and configuration experience with Chart.js.
-Take a look at the [Chart.JS sample page](http://www.chartjs.org/samples/latest/).

-**Configuration**
+## SQL Queries

-For configuration, Carbon tries to avoid introducing yet another language or heavy UI.
+Carbon tries to avoid introducing yet another language or heavy UI.
 It tries to stick to SQL as much as possible with a minimal JSON configuration.
 SQL is the language Carbon users are familiar with and there are countless number of sources of useful SQL queries that can be turned into Insight widgets.

-## SQL Queries

-Insight widgets require a minimum of one or two SQL queries:
+Insight widgets are composed of one or two SQL queries:
 * *Insight widget query* is mandatory, and is the query that returns the data that appears in the widget.
-* *Insight details query* is only required if you are creating an Insight details flyout.
+* *Insight details query* is only required if you are creating an Insight Details flyout.

-Insight widget query defines the dataset to render a count, chart, or graph.
-Insight details query is used to list relevant insight detail information in a tabular format in the Insight Details flyout dialog.
+Insight widget query defines a dataset that renders a count, chart, or graph.
+Insight details query is used to list relevant insight detail information in a tabular format in the Insight Details flyout.

 Carbon executes insight widget query and maps the query result set to a chart's dataset then renders it.
-When user opens up an insight detail flyout, Carbon executes the insight details query and prints out the result in a grid view within the dialog.
+When users open up an insight detail flyout, Carbon executes the insight details query and prints out the result in a grid view within the dialog.

-The basic idea is to write a SQL query in a way to be used as a dataset of a count, chart, and graph widget.
+The basic idea is to write a SQL query in a way so it can be used as a dataset of a count, chart, and graph widget.

 ## Mapping between a query result and dataset of chart / graph / count.
 Caron interprets the query's result set in two ways, vertical and horizontal.
-Let's call it as 'dataDirection'.
+Let's call this 'dataDirection'.
 For example, in horizontal dataDirection, each row defines a dataset and column defines the legend or label.
 In the sample's database state query, it uses horizontal dataDirection.

 |ONLINE|RECOVERY_PENDING|